State / Territory Benefits - Nevada

 Eligibility: Only Veterans discharged or released from active duty in the armed forces under honorable conditions are eligible for Veterans' preference.
 This means you must have been discharged under an honorable or general discharge.
 If you are a "retired member of the armed forces" you are not included in the definition of preference eligible unless you are a disabled Veteran OR you retired below the rank of major or its equivalent.

-Employment Assistance: State employees receive 15 working days of military leave each year.
+Employment Assistance: State employees receive 15 working days of military leave each calendar year.

 Eligibility: Reserve and National Guard Service members.